An excellent advisor does for the student’s entire curriculum what the excellent teacher does for one course.

 Do not go into your advising appointment as a blank slate, expecting your advisor to tell you everything to do.
 To be successful, you have to have questions, a basic vision, or even just ideas of what majors that you would like to pursue.
 If you have multiple or conflicting ideas or thoughts…it’s OK!
 Your advisor will appreciate your interest and be willing to help!

 The dates for advising and enrollment are vitally important, I repeat the dates for advising and enrollment are vitally important!
 You have to work with your advisor to know the differences and consequences of early enrollment vs. regular enrollment vs. late enrollment, drop/add vs. withdrawal.
 Knowing the correct (or incorrect) dates does not only affect your grades but could have an impact on your financial aid as well.

 Secret #6: Do your homework.

-Before your advising appointment: have a idea of what major and minor requirements are, know what your adviser (professor or professional staff) teaches or does on campus and ask other students how your adviser interacts with them as advisees (sometimes it can be good, sometimes it can be bad) but make sure you know for yourself.
+Before your advising appointment: have a idea of what major and minor requirements are, know what your advisor (professor or professional staff) teaches or does on campus and ask other students how your advisor interacts with them as advisees (sometimes it can be good, sometimes it can be bad) but make sure you know for yourself.